 If that’s you, a global tracker might be just the ticket.

-Here are some of the best global ETFs available in the UK:
+Here is one of the best global ETFs available in the UK:

 This ETF offers a diversified portfolio of stocks from all across the world.
 This is weighted according to the global market, so North American stocks make up the bulk of the fund at around 63%.